luojia65/tm1637-display-demo/README.md

 # tm1637-playground

 Example on operations for TM1637 8-char display module, STM32F104C8T6 with embedded Rust used.
+I used software simulated I2C becaude TM1637 does not follow common I2C protocol as it does not require an I2C address.

 The final result should be like this: